The effects of non Bunch-Davies initial conditions on gravitationally produced relics: Results

 The two panels in fig.\,\ref{fig:Spectrum_preinflationary} show qualitatively different features depending on the value of the masses.
 More precisely, we choose a very low value $m=10^{-20}$ GeV (left plot) for which $k_\star\ll k_\text{dR},k_{\text{d}\Lambda}$, and a very large value $m=10^3$ GeV that satisfies the opposite relation $k_\star\gg k_\text{dR},k_{\text{d}\Lambda}$.
 In the left plot (low mass), as anticipated, we observe that the peak of the spectrum remains at $k_\star$.
 For comoving momenta $k>k_{\dd\Lambda}$ the spectrum converges to the case $N_\text{dR}\to 0$, while for $k<k_\text{dR}$ it has the exact same shape, but shifted above as the modes evolve for a longer time.
 These feature can be read directly from the analytical estimates presented in app.\,\ref{app:spectrum_two_stage_inflation}, in particular the peak value of the spectrum changes as $(k^3/2\pi^2)n_k|_{k=k_\star}/(a_eH_e)^3\simeq (H_I/H_e)^{3/2}\sqrt{H_I/m}$, thus for lower $H_e$ (higher $N_\text{dR}$), the higher the peak is.
-The most interesting feature comes for modes with $k_\text{dR}<k<k_{\dd\Lambda}$, which arrive at the beginning of the second stage of inflation with non Bunch--Davies initial conditions.
-Here the spectrum behaves as $k^{-5}$.
+The most interesting feature comes for modes with $k_\text{dR}<k<k_{\dd\Lambda}$ , i.e. the modes that exit and enter the horizon before the last stage of inflation, which arrive at the beginning of the second stage of inflation with non Bunch--Davies initial conditions.
+Here the spectrum behaves as $k^{-5}$, which is steeper than the usual case (see app.\,\ref{app:spectrum_two_stage_inflation}).
 Moreover, this part of the spectrum is oscillating, a feature that appears because the modes exit, enter and re-exit the horizon.

 For the plot on the right, choosing a much larger mass, $m=10^3$ GeV, we observe the same oscillatory features for modes in the range $k_\text{dR}<k<k_{\dd\Lambda}$ and also an increase of the spectrum for $k<k_\text{dR}$, while maintaining the same slope.
 However, different from the low-mass case, a second peak emerges at $k_\text{dR}$ (see app. \ref{app:spectrum_two_stage_inflation}), which can surpass the one at $k_\star$ for sufficiently large $N_\text{dR}$.
 We stress once more that the plots, and our discussion, depends strongly on the interpretation $H_\text{inf} = H_e$.
 Had we chosen to normalize the spectra to $(a_e H_I)^3$, identifying the dashed black line with $H_\text{inf} = H_I$, then the spectrum would always be decreased with respect to the standard case.